 It's expensive, though, with the RRP starting at £89 for the first-generation model and £119 for the second-generation model.

 The first-gen model is charged by awkwardly plugging it into the charging port of your iPad, while the second-gen model charges wirelessly by sitting it on top of your iPad.
-The two different Pencils are compatible with different iPads, so be sure to check the before you buy, to ensure you're buying the right Pencil for the right iPad.
+The two different Pencils are compatible with different iPads, so be sure to check the Apple website before you buy, to ensure you're buying the right Pencil for the right iPad.

 There are various different models of Samsung's 'S-Pen' styluses, each compatible with different iterations of the company's tablets.
 There are also S-Pens designed for the Samsung Galaxy Note series of smartphones.
 S-Pen prices vary, but are typically cheaper than Apple Pencils.